 The legend of how Zhang San Feng developed tai chi

 It was usual for a monk to be adept in martial arts as this was the way the monks would keep their bodies in good order.
-Zhang San Feng had been summoned because of his fame to see the emperor of China to show the emperor his skills.
+Zhang San Feng had been summoned, by the emperor, because of his fame throughout China, to show the emperor his skills.
 On his journey to the emperor's palace Zhang Sang Feng had a dream.

-He dreamt of a snake and a crane doing battle by a river, watching he notice the snake coil and turn to avoid and attack of the cranes deadly thrusting beak followed closely by the attack of the snake on the crane from its coil, and the crane gently brushing the coiled attack away with its wing at the same time moving in to attack once more.
+He dreamt of a snake and a crane in combat, next to a river, watching he notice the snake coil and turn to avoid an attack of the cranes deadly thrusting beak; followed closely by the attack of the snake on the crane from its coiling energy, and the crane gently brushing the coiled attack away with its wing, and, at the same time moving in to attack the snake once more.

-The battle was full of skill anticipation, turning and side stepping.
-After the dream Zhang San Feng contemplated on the naturalness of the actions the animals had developed and how minimal effort was used to employ their skills.
-Legend has that from this dream he developed the gentle but combat effective art of tai chi.
+The battle was full of naturally skilled anticipation, turning, side stepping and attacking.
+Waking from the dream Zhang San Feng meditated on the naturalness of the actions the animals had developed and how minimal effort was used to employ their skills.
+Legend is that from this dream he developed the gentle but combat effective and well-being art of tai chi chuan.

-Another concept of how soft martial arts first developed are indicate in a letter written about 200 b.c.
+Another concept of how soft martial arts first developed are indicate in a letter written about 200 B.C.
+E.

 The letter was sent to the king of yuen by a woman warrior - yuen nu - the letter is held on record in the annals of the states of wu and yuen: she writes